KorAP/korapxmltool/Readme.md

-# korapxml2conllu
+# korapxmltool

-Tool package to convert from KorAP XML format to [CoNLL-U format](https://universaldependencies.org/format.html), as well as other simple formats, including token boundary information.
+Tool package to convert and annotate KorAP-XML ZIP files.

 Up to 200 times faster and more accurate drop-in replacement for the korapxml2conllu part of [KorAP-XML-CoNLL-U](https://github.com/KorAP/KorAP-XML-CoNLL-U).

+For some conversion tasks, however you currently need the conllu2korapxml part of [KorAP-XML-CoNLL-U](https://github.com/KorAP/KorAP-XML-CoNLL-U)

 ## Build